SkylineCommunications/dataminer-docs/develop/devguide/Connector/ConnectionsSnmpRetrievingTables.md

 >
 > - The multipleGet option cannot be used together with the multipleGetNext, multipleGetBulk and bulk options.
 > - The multipleGet keyword can be used together with options like Subtable.
 > - The notify protocol command NT_GET_BITRATE_DELTA, which can be launched from within a QAction, can also retrieve the delta times per row when polling an SNMP table.
+This functionality also works in conjunction with this multipleGet option.

 ### MultipleGetNext